uwplse/verdi-raft/README.md

 where `X` is at least the number of cores.

-To build the `vard` key-value store program in `extraction/vard`, you need to additional dependencies:
+To build the `vard` key-value store program in `extraction/vard`, you need to install additional dependencies:
 ```
 opam repo add distributedcomponents-dev http://opam-dev.distributedcomponents.net
 opam install verdi-runtime ocamlbuild